Alternate Blood Hunter

 3rd-level Order of Undying Thirst feature

 The ancient disease of your Order has irreparably changed your physiology.
-Your teeth elongate into fangs which count as natural weapons for you.
-These fangs use your Strength modifier for attack and damage rolls, and on hit, they deal piercing damage equal to one roll of your Rite Die.
+Your teeth become Fangs which you can use for unarmed strikes.
+On hit, your Fangs deal necrotic damage equal to your Rite Die + your Strength modifier.

 Essence Drain